 About the Public Awareness Work Group

-- Develop (or utilize existing) social marketing campaign that targets the general public and overcomes existing obstacles and misperceptions; and
+- Develop (or utilize existing) social marketing campaigns that target the general public and overcome existing obstacles and misperceptions;

-- Develop (or utilize existing) social marketing campaign that targets youth and young adults (12-25 year olds) and overcomes existing obstacles and misperceptions.
+- Develop (or utilize existing) social marketing campaigns that target youth and young adults (12-25 year olds) and overcome existing obstacles and misperceptions;